utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 <img src="img/sped-prcpnt-diff.png" width="300">

-### Create audit threshold columns
+## Create audit threshold columns

 Our story is a follow-up to the Chronicle's reporting in the Denied series, which found that the TEA would audit schools that had a special education rate of 8.5% or higher.
 Let's figure out which schools fell into that category in each year.

+There isn't a Workbench Calculate option for this action, so we'll be using the **Formula** function which supports Excel and Python.

-The formula we are using is [Excel's IF](https://support.office.com/en-us/article/if-function-69aed7c9-4e8a-4755-a9bc-aa8bbff73be2) formula.
-It works like this: `=IF(test, "if true", "if false")`.
-In the "test" field, we'll compare the percentage to 8.5%.
-If it is true, we will insert the text "Y" and if it is false, we'll say "N".
+The formula we are using is [Excel's IF](https://support.office.com/en-us/article/if-function-69aed7c9-4e8a-4755-a9bc-aa8bbff73be2).
+It works like this: `=IF(test,"value_if_true","value_if_false")`.

+Our "test" will be checking if the percentage is equal-or-greater-than 8.5, and we will insert the text "Y" if it is true, and "N" if it is false.

 - On the SPEC data, start a new step using the **Formula** function and choose **Excel**.
-- Look closely to see which of your column letter is the "SPEC15 Percent" column, which is the one we want.
+- **Look closely to see which of your column letter is the "SPEC15 Percent" column**, which is the one we want.
 Mine is the `F` column.
 - For the Formula, use `=IF(F1>=8.5,"Y","N")`.
-Use your column instead of `F` if it is different.
+Use your column letter if instead of `F` if it is different.
 - For the Output column, name it "SPEC15 Threshold".

 <img src="img/sped-15-threshold.png" width="300">

 ### 2020 threshold on your own

 **On your own**: Repeat these steps for your 2020 data (or newest year).
+It will be very similar to above, but you'll be using the column with your 2020 percentage instead.

 Now we have a column that tells us if the school is at or above the audit threshold.
 We'll use these new fields later.

 ## Create Austin ISD comparisons

-We've been doing all this work on all the schools in the state, but we really want to look at Austin ISD.
+We've been doing all this work on all the schools in the state, but this story's focus is really Austin ISD.
+(We did the cleaning on the whole state because it takes the same amount of time and we could do comparisons later if we wanted to.)

 We'll create a **new tab** to filter down to just the Austin schools and then sort to show the schools with the most new special education students at the top.

 - Create a **new tab** and call it "AISD Diff".
 - Use **Start from tab** and choose your "SPEC" tab.